 Middle school classes are typically 2.5 hours long, four days per session.
 High school camps have four and six week options and are 3 hours long, five days per week.
 Email questions to email@example.com and register online.

 StrongKids Ninja Camp will help develop inner and outer strength, confidence and kindness – all while having a boatload of fun!

 YogaKids develops balance, patience, flexibility, coordination and mind/body awareness.
 Our KarateKids training is a good mix of fun and structure, along with Verbal Self-Defense.
 We will also have games and activities to teach and practice non-violent communication.
 Camp is for grades kindergarten through 5th grade.
 Each camp is limited to 16 kids with two instructors.
 Camps rune August 21-25 and August 28-September 1.
 Cost is $175.
-To register, call 360-705-1658.
+To register, visit their website or call 360-705-1658.